ihitrec/Owl_and_Hoot/README.md

 ### Code validation
 ##### HTML
 ##### CSS

 #### Javascript
+> [Beautify Tools](https://beautifytools.com/javascript-validator.php) validation passed with no errors.
+There is an eval warning which does not seem to be an issue since the code is trusted.
 ##### Python
+> Code is PEP8 compliant and validation only shows Django created file errors
 ### Browser Compatibility

 The website was developed on Chrome and tested on Mozilla, Edge and Opera for desktop.
 There are no changes to the user experience apart from a small change on the product input field which was fixed using CSS.
 All the CSS prefixes have been added by autoprefixer.